Loose ear decompositions and their applications to right-angled Artin groups: Vertex bases in ear RAAGs and loose ear decompositions

 \begin{proof} Recall that pearl chains are vertex bases of ear RAAGs.
 Thus, in the above iterated amalgamated products, we are identifying vertex generators of two RAAGs, giving the presentation of another RAAG.
 The resulting group presentation is in bijective correspondence with the associated loose ear decomposition. \end{proof}

-\begin{rem} Ear decompositions are the special case of loose ear decompositions where the first ear is a cycle and the endpoints of each subsequent ear are contained the previous ears.
-Hence, we can reformulate the above theorem for ear decompositions if we use the appropriate identifications and amalgamated products. \end{rem}
+\begin{remark} Ear decompositions are the special case of loose ear decompositions where the first ear is a cycle and the endpoints of each subsequent ear are contained the previous ears.
+Hence, we can reformulate the above theorem for ear decompositions if we use the appropriate identifications and amalgamated products. \end{remark}